 - The fellowship pays in-state tuition and a stipend for two semesters.
 The funding is traditionally disbursed no later than the first day of classes. - Recipients of the DCF are limited to working, on average, no more than 25% time across the two semesters of DCF funding (e.g., 50% during one of the two semesters or 25% during both).
-No other positions or appointments may be held during those semesters.
+No other positions or appointments may be held.

-Extramural Fellowships, Awards, and Grants https://grad.berkeley.edu/news/headlines/guide-to-fellowships-grants/ https://grad.berkeley.edu/financial/fellowships/
+Extramural Fellowships, Awards, and Grants https://grad.berkeley.edu/financial/fellowships/